philgunning/finance-pipeline/blog.md

 Jobs are the main unit of execution and monitoring in Dagster.
 The core of a `job` is a `graph` of `op`s connected via data dependencies.

-Finally, we will export our `running_pipeline` to a dagster `job`, named `pipeline_job`.
+Finally, we will export our `running_pipeline` to a Dagster `job`, named `pipeline_job`.
 This will allow us to name the executable job for the UI and add a brief description for readability to anyone interacting with the UI.

 ```
 pipeline_job = running_pipeline.to_job(